radarlabs/radar-sdk-ios/MIGRATION.md

 # Migration guides

 ## 3.9.x to 3.10.x
 - The `searchGeofence` methods have been changed to `Radar.searchGeofences:(completionHandler)` and `Radar.searchGeofences(near:radius:tags:metadata:limit:includeGeometry:completionHandler)`.
 Use `includeGeometry` to include full geometry of the geofence.
-Set `radius` to `-1` to search for geofences without radius limit.
+Set `radius` to `-1` to search for geofences without a radius limit.

 ## 3.8.x to 3.9.0
 - The `Radar.autocomplete(query:near:layers:limit:country:expandUnits:completionHandler:)` method is now `Radar.autocomplete(query:near:layers:limit:country:mailable:completionHandler:)`.